CSharpFiasco/fizz-buzz/README.md

 4. Exception monitoring

-    When things go wrong, [different kinds of alerts](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-overview) should be setup to inform the appropriate teams about failing systems.
+    When things go wrong, [different kinds of alerts](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-overview) should be set up to inform the appropriate teams about failing systems.
 This could be as simple as alerts when any exception happens, but could also involve AI-based tools

 ## Development server